 The Company's primary east coast manufacturing facility is located in Pennsauken, New Jersey in a 70,000 square foot building on a two-acre lot.
 Soft pretzels are manufactured at this Company-owned facility which also serves as the Company's corporate headquarters.
-This facility operates at approximately 50% of capacity.
-The Company owns a 128,000 square foot building adjacent to this manufacturing facility which contains a large freezer for warehousing and distribution purposes.
+This facility operates at approximately 60% of capacity.
+The Company owns a 128,000 square foot building adjacent to its manufacturing facility in Pennsauken, New Jersey.
+The Company has constructed a large freezer within this facility for warehousing and distribution purposes.
 The warehouse has a utilization rate of 80-90% depending on product demand.
-The Company leases, through January 2022, 16,000 square feet of office and warehouse space located next to the Pennsauken, New Jersey plant and owns a 43,000 square foot office and warehouse building in the same complex.
+The Company also leases, through January 2022, 52,000 square feet of office and warehouse space located next to the Pennsauken, New Jersey plant.

 The Company owns a 150,000 square foot building on eight acres in Bellmawr, New Jersey.
-The facility is used by the Company to manufacture some of its products including funnel cake, pretzels and churros.
-The facility operates at about 65% of capacity.
+The facility is used by the Company to manufacture some of its products including funnel cake, pretzels, churros and cookies.
+The facility operates at about 75% of capacity.

 The Company's primary west coast manufacturing facility is located in Vernon (Los Angeles), California.
 It consists of a 137,000 square foot facility in which soft pretzels, churros and various lines of baked goods are produced and warehoused.
-Included in the 137,000 square foot facility is a 30,000 square foot freezer used for warehousing and distribution purposes.
+Included in the 137,000 square foot facility is a 30,000 square foot freezer used for warehousing and distribution purposes which was constructed in 1996.
 The facility is leased through November 2030.
 The Company leases an additional 80,000 square feet of office and warehouse space, adjacent to its manufacturing facility, through November 2030.
-The manufacturing facility operates at approximately 45% of capacity.
+The manufacturing facility operates at approximately 50% of capacity.

-The Company leases through June 2015 45,000 square foot churros manufacturing facility located in Colton, California which operates at approximately 60% of capacity.
+The Company leases through June 2015 a 45,000 square foot churros manufacturing facility located in Colton, California which operates at approximately 65% of capacity.